top of page

 How to Choose the Right Wardrobe:

 You must consider the goal and audience when deciding what to wear for a professional headshot.
-Also, make sure your attire is coordinated.
 The way you dress gives you a chance to express your uniqueness and personality, but you must be careful that it doesn't divert the audience's focus from YOU.

 Men Wardrobe Tips